eco619/ai-document-library/docs/platform-capabilities/knowledge-evolution.md

 # Design Principles

-- Knowledge evolves; evidence is preserved.
+- Knowledge evolves; source information is preserved.
 - Original artifacts remain immutable.
 - Historical conclusions are never destroyed.
 - Every change must be explainable.
 - Every updated answer must be supported by authoritative evidence.
 - Users should understand both **what changed** and **why it changed**.
-- Confidence should increase as evidence becomes more complete.
+- Confidence should increase as supporting information becomes more complete and verification strengthens the conclusion.

 ---

 Copyright © 2026 Joseph Contreras

-This document is part of the AI Document Library Platform Capabilities.
+This document is part of the Continuous Intelligence Platform capability documentation.